datopia/pixyll/_drafts/db.md

 ```

 <span class="small">
-All of the bare words / symbols (<code>?</code>-prefixed, by convention) refer to
+All of the bare words / symbols (<code>?</code>-prefixed, by convention) are logic
-values for which we're seeking substitutions.
+variables for which we're seeking concrete substitutions.
 </span>

 On transaction receipt, all applicable attribute invariants are evaluated against an
 in-memory Datalog engine, containing only the union of the _facts_ asserted by
 the transaction, and the result of an optional, arbitrary _pre-query_ against
-the chain state, on which the schema may declare a dependency<sup>3</sup>.
+the chain state, on which the attribute schema may declare a dependency<sup>3</sup>.
 If
 the transaction is accepted, its facts are incorporated into the persistent,
 authenticated indices which comprise the network's database.
 If you've some grasp
 of the above query, there's not much mystery to attribute invariants --- they're
 simply queries of the same form, required to unify in order for an attribute's
-usage --- and the transaction which contains it --- to be considered valid.
+usage --- and any transactions containing it --- to be considered valid.

 <div class="infobox">
 <div class="infobox-title">Why not SQL?</div>